How to Become a Software Engineer

 |Late-Career (20+ Years)||$200,000|

 Software developers also design information systems, games, desktop applications, and other computer system software programs.
-These professionals help people use computers productively and efficiently.
+They help people use computers productively and efficiently.

 Thanks to the expansion of the technology industry, positions for software engineers are widely available.
 Over the years, specialized fields developed to help companies pinpoint their needs in the job market.
-Here are two of the most popular software development types.
+Two of the most popular software development types include:

 Becoming a software engineer isn’t as complicated as you’d expect.
 First, you’ll need an education that focuses on coding and computer science.
 These programs include community college associate’s degrees, university bachelor’s degrees, advanced degrees, and coding bootcamp certificates.
 Then, you’ll need to practice and hone-in your skills.
 You can showcase your knowledge to employers by building a portfolio of projects.
 Here’s a detailed explanation of the path to becoming a software engineer.